Raymi306/personal-site/content/tutorials/python/10_first_steps.md

 Inside the parentheses, we indicate what data can be passed in to the function.

 The values we are passing in are referred to as arguments or parameters to a function.
-Much like variables, we can name our arguments and parameters almost anything.
+Much like variables, we can name our arguments almost anything.

 When calling a function and specifying the arguments, you must provide the same number of arguments in the same position as they are written.
 There are a few exceptions to this.